-- Your tower captain will brief you before your ring - Try not to touch your face as this increases the likelihood of transmission. - Take your own hand sanitiser to the tower and use it before and after each ring, before and after touching anything - Don't spit on or lick your hands during ringing - Limit what you handle that others may then touch - Stick to your own rope for the duration of a ringing session - If you are following someone up a tight staircase, leave plenty of time and space after them - Do not cross other people on a staircase - Maintain safe distance from others (current government guidance is 2 metres) - Move away from the door so others can come in behind you - Social distance is not just about you it is about others so respect your fellow ringers' personal space, and that of other church users - Avoid raising your voice as this increases the risk of transmitting infection - Arrive at the time you are going to ring and avoid congregating before or after outside of your household group or social support bubble
+- Your tower captain will brief you before your ring - Try not to touch your face as this increases the likelihood of transmission. - Take your own hand sanitiser to the tower and use it before and after each ring, before and after touching anything - Don't spit on or lick your hands during ringing - · Limit what you handle that others may then touch - Stick to your own rope for the duration of a ringing session - If you are following someone up a tight staircase, leave plenty of time and space after them - Do not cross other people on a staircase - Maintain safe distance from others (current government guidance is 2 metres) - Move away from the door so others can come in behind you - Social distance is not just about you it is about others so respect your fellow ringers' personal space, and that of other church users - Wear a face covering (this is mandatory in churches in England and Wales).
+You may want to practice raising your arms up and down in advance to make sure you are happy that you will be able to handle safely with your face covering and that it will not come off. - Avoid raising your voice as this increases the risk of transmitting infection - Arrive at the time you are going to ring and avoid congregating before or after outside of your household group or social support bubble

-If you are not comfortable going ringing because you are in a high-risk group or more risk averse than other members of your band, you do not have to and shouldn't feel guilty about not ringing.
+If you are not comfortable going ringing because you are in a highrisk group or more risk averse than other members of your band, you do not have to and shouldn't feel guilty about not ringing.
 It is a matter of personal choice.
 Likewise, we must try not to pressure others into anything they feel uncomfortable about.